bellaweo/trix/README.md

 Tests can be run in debug mode by providing the DEBUG ARG to the earthly command.
 For example, `earthly --build-arg DEBUG=true +all`

-# Give Up GitHub

-This project has given up GitHub.  ([See Software Freedom Conservancy's *Give Up  GitHub* site for details](https://GiveUpGitHub.org).)
+# mirrored to github

 This project is mirrored to GitHub.
 It is actually located at  [Codeberg](https://codeberg.org/meh/trix).

-Any use of this project's code by GitHub Copilot, past or present, is done without our permission.
-We do not consent to GitHub's use of this project's code in Copilot.
+Any use of this project's code by GitHub Copilot, past or present, is done without our permission: GiveUpGitHub.org.